opentmf/opentmf-commons/README.md

 - Updates to Spring Boot 3.4.1
 - Adds FieldSelectionUtil.
 ### 1.0.2
-- FieldSelectionUtil has been moved to com.pia.commons.util.fieldselection package.
+- FieldSelectionUtil has been moved to org.opentmf.commons.util.fieldselection package.
 - FieldSelectionUtil now handles EmbeddedId fields.
 Instead of id.field1, id.field2, it exposes them as field1, field2 by default.